 Come along to a screening of this powerful documentary about young Afghan refugees in Greece who transform discarded lifeboats and lifejackets into bags.

-Drop in for a day of events exploring Kuikuro artist and filmmaker Takumã’s project to record and preserve the cultural heritage of his village in the Mato Grosso region of Brazil.
+Drop in for a day of events exploring the Kuikuro indigenous people’s project to record and preserve the cultural heritage of their village in the Mato Grosso region of Brazil.

-QMUL is a global university which is committed, through its recruitment, teaching, and public engagement activities, to enhancing the lives of the people of east London and beyond.
+Queen Mary University of London is a global university which is committed, through its recruitment, teaching, and public engagement activities, to enhancing the lives of the people of east London and beyond.
 Our collaborative projects with community organisations focus on building resilience, inviting reflection on shared challenges, and encouraging community cohesion in one of the most diverse areas of the UK.
-QMUL has a long history of working with arts and culture to benefit local communities and address complex global challenges.
+Queen Mary has a long history of working with arts and culture to benefit local communities and address complex global challenges.
 The People’s Palace, opened by Queen Victoria in 1887, was originally a community venue where people of the East End could enjoy dance classes, organ recitals, donkey shows and art exhibitions, as well as gain skills in what are now known as the ‘creative industries’ – tailor’s cutting, woodwork, photography, and needlework.
 Today, QMUL continues to harness the radical power of art to change the world.
-Our arts and cultural activities embody QMUL’s values of diversity, inclusion, and community engagement.
+Our arts and cultural activities embody Queen Mary's values of diversity, inclusion, and community engagement.